oatcode/portal-wstunnel-k8s/README.md

 # portal-wstunnel-k8s

-# onprem with TLS and JWT using k8s loadbalancer
+# wstunnel with TLS and JWT using k8s loadbalancer

 ### Create certificates